 Lorie Argus

-Lorie Argus was appointed CEO of Melbourne Airport on July 1, 2022 after seven years as Chief of Aviation and Chief of Ground Transport.
+Lorie Argus was appointed CEO of Australia Pacific Airports Corporation (APAC), which manages and operates Melbourne and Launceston Airports on July 1, 2022 after seven years as Chief of Aviation and Chief of Ground Transport at Melbourne Airport.

 With more than 30 years’ experience in aviation, she brings a “passenger first” focus to her role.